Model Selection for Generic Contextual Bandits: Related work

 Model selection for MAB have received increased attention in recent times owing to its applicability in a variety of large-scale settings such as recommendation systems and personalization.
 The special case of linear contextual bandits was studied in \cite{osom}, \cite{ghosh2021problem} and \cite{foster_model_selection}, where both instance dependent and instance independent algorithms achieving model selection were given.
+In \cite{osom}, \cite{ghosh2021problem}, the standard OFUL algorithm of \cite{oful} is taken as a baseline and model selection procedures are proposed on top of that.
 In this linear bandit framework, similar to the present paper, \cite{foster_model_selection} and \cite{ghosh2021problem} considered the family of nested hypothesis classes, with each class positing the sparsity of the unknown linear bandit parameter.
-In this setup, \cite{foster_model_selection} proposed {\ttfamily ModCB} which achieves regret rate uniformly for all instances, a rate that is sub-optimal compared to the oracle that knows the true sparsity.
+In this setup, \cite{foster_model_selection} proposed {\ttfamily ModCB} which uses the Exp4-IX algorithm of \cite{neu2015explore} as a base algorithm and achieves regret rate uniformly for all instances, a rate that is sub-optimal compared to the oracle that knows the true sparsity.
 In contrast, both our paper and \cite{ghosh2021problem} propose an algorithm that achieves regret rate matching that of the oracle that knows the true sparsity.
 The cost of model selection contributes only a constant that depends on the instance but independent of the time horizon.
 However, unlike {\ttfamily ModCB}, our regret guarantees are problem dependent and do not hold uniformly for all instances.
-A parallel line of work on linear bandits has focused on simple LASSO type algorithms under strong stochastic assumptions on the distribution of the contexts that achieve model selection guarantees \citep{bastani2020online, bastani2021mostly, oh2020sparsity, ariu2020thresholded, li2021simple}.
+A parallel line of work on linear bandits has focused on simple LASSO type algorithms under strong stochastic assumptions on the distribution of the contexts that achieve model selection guarantees \cite{sparse_bandit2, bastani2021mostly, oh2020sparsity, ariu2020thresholded, li2021simple}.